Bit-Nation/Pangea-Docs/README.md

 ### Submit a Local or Global Governance Project Idea

 You can [submit an idea](https://bitnation.consider.it/?tab=Show%20all) for a local or global governance project on our website, and vote and discuss pros and cons of others people's proposal.
-Keep in mind that you're likely to get more feedback if your proposal have clear and specific goals, timelines, expected outcomes and measurable deliverables.
+Keep in mind that you're likely to get more feedback if your proposal has clear and specific goals, timelines, expected outcomes and measurable deliverables.

-For now the Project page is mostly for discussing ideas, but after the ICO we'll be able to fund some of them through Smart Contracts.
+Some of the proposals might be funded by Bitnation as DApps or Incubated Nation ideas.

 ### Help with Documentation, Translation and Educational Resources

 Good documentation is key for an Open Source Software movement.
  -  Help documenting best practices, key events, processes etc.
  -  Translate materials like Whitepapers, community updates, articles, videos.
-We're setting up [this resource](https://crowdin.com/project/bitnation-documentation) to help collaborate on translations.
  -  Create manuals, videos and blog posts to help explain how to be part of the community and how to use the software.

 ### Help Grow our Community through Outreach and Engagement